How to Get More Holiday Home Bookings in the Low-Season

-November to February is typically a quiet period for holiday rentals.
-At this time of the year, the availability calendar can look depressingly empty.
-Although the inherent seasonality of the travel sector in general means there are fewer people looking to go on holiday during this period, there are still lots off-season bookings you can achieve with a little creativity.
+November to February is typically a quiet period for UK holiday cottage bookings.
+At this time of the year, the occupancy calendar can look depressingly empty.
+Although the inherent seasonality of the travel sector in general means there are fewer people looking to go on holiday during this period, with a little creativity there are still plenty ways to increase bookings during the low-season.

-Take a look at your bookings over the last couple of years and work out when your low season is.
+Take a look at your occupancy rate over the last couple of years to determine when your low-season is.
 If you’re a new owner and don’t have this information, look at the availability of other holiday lets in your area or pick the brains of a local letting agency.
 Ask yourself why bookings are low?
-Is it school term time, because of cooler/wetter weather, infrequent flights etc. Once you’ve identified when and why it’s time to turn this around.
+Is it school term time or is it because of cold/wetter weather?
+Once you’ve identified when and why – it’s time to turn this around.

-2, Build a profile of your typical low season guest
+Build a profile of your typical low–season guest

-Analyse your previous booking data for shoulder season bookings.
-Build a profile of your typical low season guests and what they look for in a holiday.
-You might find it’s retirees who want to avoid the high-season crowds, couples looking for a cosy autumnal weekend away or business travellers coming for conferences.
+Analyse your previous booking data for shoulder season bookings and build a profile of your perfect low-season guests.
+You might find it’s retirees who want to avoid the high-season crowds or couples looking for a cosy weekend away.

-Also, look through both yours and competitors reviews from guests who visited in the low season.
-What did they like and do?
-Crisp winter walks, snuggling by the fire, soak in the hot tub after a day walking?
+Also, look through both yours and your competitors’ reviews from guests who visited in the quiet season.
+Who were they and what did they like and do?
+Crisp winter walks, pub lunches, snuggling by the fire or a soak in the hot tub after a day walking?

 Make your low-season prices attractive and affordable.
-Low enough to appeal at lean times of the year (e.g. just after or before Christmas) but high enough to cover your costs and make a profit.
+Low enough to appeal at lean times of the year (e.g. just after Christmas) but high enough to cover your costs and make a profit.
 Take a look at your direct competitors (including hotels) who are doing well with bookings the quiet season and see how they are setting their low-season prices.

 Avoid under-pricing dates that are in high demand e.g. valentines.
 You only need to lower your prices when the demand drops.

 In off-peak seasons most holidaymakers will be seeking a deal.
 The best way to entice people to book your rental is to offer an incentive.